 Many Estes model rockets are designed without an engine hook.
 Instead they rely on friction fit to hold the engine in place.
 If an engine is too loose in a model rocket that utilizes friction fit, a piece of masking tape can be wrapped around the engine to make it fit more tightly.
 The engine should not fall out of the rocket during flight—unless designed to do so, as in featherweight recovery model rockets.

 What is engine clustering?

-Engine clustering is using two or more engines (or the simultaneous ignition of more than one engine in a model) in a cluster to provide greater thrust for single or first stage lift-off and acceleration of rockets and rockets with payloads.
+Engine clustering is using two or more engines (or the simultaneous ignition of more than one engine in a model) in a cluster to provide greater thrust for single or first stage liftoff and acceleration of rockets and rockets with payloads.
 NASA used this technique to launch the Saturn I and Saturn V among others.
-Generally, a model rocketeer should use a maximum of 4 engines in a cluster, since more engines make ignition less reliable.
+Generally, a model rocketeer should use a maximum of four engines in a cluster, since more engines make ignition less reliable.

 A successful engine cluster must be carefully set up.
 The thrust of the engine arrangement must be balanced around the centerline of the rocket, or the rocket will veer off course.
 Similarly, all engines away from the centerline should have the same thrust.
-Also, all engines should be located fairly close together.
+Also, all engines should be located close together.